 Nepal is an exciting destination popular among adventurous travellers.
 Whether you are travelling to isolated areas or to cities, here is some helpful information about vaccinations for Nepal.

 Below is a list of officially recommended vaccinations for Nepal.
 It may be tricky figuring out which travel vaccinations for Nepal are right for you.
-Once you know the details of your trip, book a free telephone consultation with one of our prescribing nurses, so we can create a personal assessment together.

 Your injections for Nepal will protect you from the above diseases, however Nepal is also a country with health risks for which there are no vaccinations.
 You can read more about them below.